Ten years ago, we came together.

 Photos courtesy Mississippi College

 It took weeks to restore power to much of the area.
-And people tend to forget, but it was still summer, and it was hot.
+People tend to forget, but it was still summer, and it was hot.
 Temperatures soared and the ultra-humid atmosphere in Katrina’s wake produced heat indices in the triple digits.

 Trees littered less-traveled roads.
 Gas shortages led to daylong lines at pumps, if you were lucky enough to get your car out of the neighborhood.
 Price gouging was rampant.
 Nobody’s cell phone worked for a week.
 I remember mine (a state-of-the-art Motorola flip phone!) coming back to life.
 Suddenly, I had dozens of text messages and voicemails from friends and family trying to find out about us, and our loved ones on the coast.